Wednesday, 11 November 2015

 A herd of goat on the slopes on the way downward.
 (13.08.2015.)

-These two cities of Hindu Shahi era are truly a fascinating sites.
-I wonder why these have not drawn more attention of local or international archaeologists.
-These two sites, along with other similar sites in the Salt Range can be easily developed as tourist sites.
-If you ever plan to visit these places, the map given below will help you in reaching there.
+These two cities from the Hindu Shahi era are truly fascinating sites.
+I wonder why they have not attracted more attention from local or international archaeologists.
+Along with other similar sites in the Salt Range, they could easily be developed into tourist destinations.
+If you ever plan to visit these places, the map given below will help you find your way.

 Tariq Amir